-The Clinician-Investigator Training Program incorporates two years of uninterrupted research training into a Mayo Clinic residency or fellowship.
+The Clinician-Investigator Training Program incorporates two to three years of uninterrupted research training into a Mayo Clinic residency or fellowship.

 At Mayo Clinic, the Clinician-Investigator Training Program provides additional time to dedicate to research training.
-The program is specifically designed this way to prepare trainees to serve as leaders in academic medicine.
+The program is specifically designed this way to prepare trainees to serve as leaders in academic medicine, surgery and other disciplines.

 Training in this program occurs principally under the mentorship of a Mayo Clinic investigator selected by the trainee.
 Hundreds of mentors are available from the research faculty at Mayo Clinic.

 The central aim of this program is to train physician-scientists who will lead successful, extramurally funded research programs and contribute to advances in biomedical research.
 The Clinician-Investigator Training Program reflects the commitment by Mayo Clinic to foster the investigative careers of individuals dedicated to biomedical and translational research.

 Mayo Clinic's unique culture of collaboration and teamwork and its extensive facilities and resources make it possible for researchers to unravel and solve complex research questions.
 As a trainee in the Clinician-Investigator Training Program, you have an opportunity to be an active member of Mayo Clinic's research team.
 Specific research training during the program is geared to your interests and career goals.

 See Research at Mayo Clinic for more details.

 For Internal Medicine residents